 The Committee operates pursuant to a charter (the "Compensation Committee Charter") approved and adopted by our Board.
-The Committee amended the Compensation Committee Charter on December 1, 2010.
 A copy of the Compensation Committee Charter is available on our website at www.aciworldwide.com in the Who We Are - Investor Relations - Corporate Governance section.
-During 2010, Messrs.
+During 2011, Messrs.
 Seymour, Shay and Suwinski served as members of the Committee.
-At all times during 2010, each of the directors that served on the Committee was "independent" as defined in Rule 5605(a)(2) of the NASDAQ listing standards.
+At all times during 2011, each of the directors that served on the Committee was "independent" as defined in Rule 5605(a)(2) of the NASDAQ listing standards.